-Significant Industrial Users are required to notify the General Manager immediately of any changes at its facility affecting the potential for a non-approved discharge.
+Commercial and industrial users are required to notify the District Manager immediately of any changes at its facility affecting the potential for a non-approved discharge.
 Failure to report may result in fines, penalties, or liability, pursuant to this Ordinance.

 SEC.
 8.08.
 Notice of Violation/Repeat Sampling and Reporting.
-If sampling performed by a user indicates a violation, the user must notify the General Manage within twenty-four (24) hours of becoming aware of the violation.
-The user shall also repeat the sampling and analysis and submit the results of the repeat analysis to the General Manager within thirty (30) days after becoming aware of the violation.
-Resampling by the Industrial User is not required if the District performs sampling at the user between the time when the initial sampling was conducted and the time when the user or the District receives the results of this sampling, or if the District has performed the sampling and analysis in lieu of the Industrial User.
-Lab test results may take weeks.
+If sampling performed by a user indicates a violation, the user must notify the District Manager within twenty-four (24) hours of becoming aware of the violation.
+The user shall also repeat the sampling and analysis and submit the results of the repeat analysis to the District Manager within thirty (30) days after becoming aware of the violation.
+Resampling by the commercial or industrial user is not required if the District performs sampling at the user between the time when the initial sampling was conducted and the time when the user or the District receives the results of this sampling, or if the District has performed the sampling and analysis in lieu of the commercial or industrial user.

 SEC.
 8.09.
 Notification of the Discharge of Hazardous Waste.
-Any user who accidentally discharges hazardous waste shall notify the General Manager, the EPA Regional Waste Management Division Director, and State Hazardous Waste Authorities, in writing, of any discharge of a substance which, if otherwise disposed of, would be a hazardous waste.
-Discharge of hazardous waste is prohibited under this ordinance.
+Any user who accidentally discharges hazardous waste shall notify the District Manager, the EPA Regional Waste Management Division Director, and State Hazardous Waste Authorities, in writing, of any discharge of a substance which, if otherwise disposed of, would be a hazardous waste.
+Discharge of hazardous waste is prohibited under this Ordinance.

 SEC.
 8.10.
 Other Reporting Requirements.

-All periodic compliance reports must be signed and certified in accordance with this ordinance.
+All periodic compliance reports must be signed and certified in accordance with this Ordinance.

-If a user subject to the reporting requirement in this section monitors any regulated pollutant at the appropriate sampling location more frequently than required by the General Manager, using the procedures prescribed in this ordinance, the results of this monitoring shall be included in the report.
+If a user subject to the reporting requirement in this section monitors any regulated pollutant at the appropriate sampling location more frequently than required by the District Manager, using the procedures prescribed in this Ordinance, the results of this monitoring shall be included in the report.

 SEC.
 8.10.01.
 Recordkeeping.
-Users subject to the reporting requirements of this ordinance shall retain, and make available for inspection and copying, all records of information obtained pursuant to any monitoring activities required by this ordinance, any additional records of information obtained pursuant to monitoring activities undertaken by the user independent of such requirements, and documentation associated with Best Management Practices.
+Users subject to the reporting requirements of this Ordinance shall retain, and make available for inspection and copying, all records of information obtained pursuant to any monitoring activities required by this Ordinance, any additional records of information obtained pursuant to monitoring activities undertaken by the user independent of such requirements, and documentation associated with any BMP. .

 SEC.
 8.10.02.
 Certification Statements.

 Certification of Permit Applications, User Reports.
-A Certification Statement is required to be signed and submitted by users submitting permit applications in accordance with this ordinance; users submitting baseline monitoring reports under this ordinance; users submitting reports on compliance with the categorical Pretreatment Standard deadlines under this ordinance; and users submitting periodic compliance reports required by this ordinance.
+A Certification Statement is required to be signed and submitted by users submitting permit applications in accordance with this Ordinance; users submitting baseline monitoring reports under this Ordinance; users submitting reports on compliance with the deadlines under this Ordinance; and users submitting periodic compliance reports required by this Ordinance.

 Annual Certification for Non-significant Categorical Industrial Users.
-A facility determined to be a Non-significant Categorical Industrial User by the General Manager, must annually submit certification statement signed in accordance with the signatory requirements of authorized or duly authorized representative.
+A facility determined to be a Non-significant Categorical Industrial User by the District Manager, must annually submit certification statement signed in accordance with the signatory requirements of authorized or duly authorized representative, as identified in the District’s Pretreatment Program.

 SEC.
 8.10.03.
 Sample Collection.
 Samples collected to satisfy reporting requirements must be based on data obtained through appropriate sampling and analysis performed during the period covered by the report, based on data that is representative of conditions occurring during the reporting period.

-Except as indicated in Section (B) and (C) below, the user must collect wastewater samples using 24-hour flow-proportional composite sampling or grab sampling as authorized by the General Manager.
+Except as indicated in Section (B) and (C) below, the user must collect wastewater samples using 24-hour flow-proportional composite sampling or grab sampling as authorized by the District Manager.
 Where time-proportional composite sampling or grab sampling is authorized by the District, the samples must be representative of the discharge.